An If – Then Jesus

-If the toddlers take a nap in the car, then I will have to start drinking by 3 pm.
+And, if the toddlers take a nap in the car, then I will have to start eating cheezits by 3 pm.

-If the student aid worker at the manbabies’ college puts me on hold one more time, then I will unleash the hounds and will be banned from my Alma Mater.
+Good grief, if the student aid worker at the manbabies’ college puts me on hold one more time, then I will unleash the hounds and we will be banned from my Alma Mater.

-If I don’t cook dinner, then we will have to have Cheezits and wine for dinner for the third time this week.
+I pause, if I don’t cook dinner, then we will have to have Cheezits and grilled cheese again for dinner for the third time this week.

-If we have Cheezits and wine for dinner again this week, then Justin will probably want a divorce.
+And, if we have Cheezits and grilled cheese for dinner again this week, then Justin will probably want a divorce.

-If Justin gets full custody of the children, then I will probably just have Cheezits and wine for dinner for the rest of my life – and also, pie – probably for breakfast and lunch.
+Honestly, if Justin gets full custody of the children, then I will probably just have Cheezits and grilled cheese for dinner for the rest of my life – and also, pie – probably for breakfast and lunch.